G1.1 Ethical Practice

 Introduction

 The Department for Community Based Services (DCBS) and its employees should recognize the vulnerability of their clients and the serious responsibilities associated with intervention.
-The behavior of social service professionals should reflect the emphasis placed by the social service field on professional trustworthiness and the values of respect for persons, client self-determination, individualized intervention, competence, loyalty, diligence, honesty, and confidentiality.
+The behavior of social service professionals should reflect the emphasis placed by the social service field on professional trustworthiness and the values of respect for people, client self-determination, individualized intervention, competence, loyalty, diligence, honesty, and confidentiality.

 Practice Guidance